LanceZPF/FoodSky/README.md

-# FoodSky: A Food-oriented Large Language Model Can Pass the Chef and Dietetic Examination
+# FoodSky: A Food-oriented Large Language Model that Passes the Chef and Dietetic Examination

 <p align="left">
   <a href="http://123.57.42.89/FoodComputing__Home.html"><b>HomePage</b></a> |